THE CHORAL AND ORGAN AWARD OPEN DAY – 28 April 2018

 This day provides a great opportunity to find out about choral and organ awards and the various college choirs.
 You will have the opportunity to meet and work with some of the directors of music and current choral and organ scholars.
 There will be a programme of workshops and a chance to sing with one of the College choirs for Choral Evensong.
 You will also receive advice on how to prepare for the organ and choral auditions.
 This is a wonderful chance to get a taste of what it would be like to be a choral or organ scholar at Oxford.

-The programme for 2018 has not yet been finalised, but to give you an idea of the day’s events, here is the Choral and Organ Open Day Programme for 2017.
+The programme for 2018 is here Choral and Organ Open Day Programme for 2018.

-If you have booked a place on the Open Day you will receive an email one or two days before with maps and details about your arrival.
-(You will receive information about Workshop and Evensong venues on arrival).
+A few days before the Open Day we will send you further information (maps and details about your arrival).
+On arrival you will receive details of Workshop and Evensong venues.
 Please bring smart clothing to wear for the Evensong.

 FACULTY OPEN DAYS